Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Residue pairing and Hessian determinant

-We next observe that the operator $\frak m^{\frak b,b}_2$, that is constructed by $\frak q$-perturbation, satisfies the conclusion of Lemma \ref{gradedprod}, in our situation where Condition $\ref{fano2jigen}$ (2),(3) is {\it not} assumed.
-In fact we can use \cite{fooo09} Corollary 6.6 in place of Lemma \ref{dimandempty}.
+We next observe that the operator $\frak m^{\frak b,b}_2$, that is constructed by the $\frak q$-perturbation, satisfies the conclusion of Lemma \ref{gradedprod}, even when Condition $\ref{fano2jigen}$.1 or 2 is {\it not} assumed.
+In fact, we can use \cite[Corollary 6.6]{fooo09} in place of Lemma \ref{dimandempty}.
+It implies